janory/github_store/README.md

 https://github.com/ScaCap/Bubble-Picker/search?q=Merge&type=Commits&utf8=%E2%9C%93

 ### Using the GitHub API
-Please keep in mind the GitHub API's rate-limitation rule: You can only do 60 request/hour anonymously.
+Please keep in mind the GitHub API's rate-limitation rule: You can only do 60 requests/hour anonymously.

 Source: https://developer.github.com/v3/#rate-limiting

-## What else code have been done
+## What else could have been done
-* Add localization instead of hardcoded values
+* Add localizations (for example react-i18next) instead of hardcoded values
-* Use nice loaders during back-end calls (for example spinning icon)
+* Implement more tests
 * Give feedback for the user if an error happens
-* Implement more tests
+* Use nice loaders during back-end calls (for example spinning icons)
 * Improve overall design

 ## License
-GitHub Store is Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
+GitHub Store is an Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).